Curriculum Learning: A Survey: Taxonomy of Curriculum Learning Methods

-\textbf{Progressive CL} refers to the task in which curriculum is not related to the difficulty of each single sample but it is configured as a progressive mutation of the task settings.
-An example is the Curriculum Dropout of Morerio et al.~\cite{morerio2017curriculum}, where a monotonic function is devised to decrease the probability of the dropout during training.
-The authors claim that, in the beginning of the training, dropout shall be weak and should progressively increase to improve performances significantly.
-Another example for this category is the approach proposed in~\cite{karras2018progressive}, which progressively grows the capacity of Generative Adversarial Networks to obtain high quality high-resolution results.
+\textbf{Progressive CL (PCL)} refers to the task in which the curriculum is not related to the difficulty of every single sample, but is configured instead as a progressive mutation of the model capacity or task settings.
+In principle, PCL does not implement CL with respect to the sample order (the samples are indeed provided to the model in a traditional random order), instead applying the curriculum concept to a connected task or to a specific part of the network, resulting in an easier task at the beginning of the training, which gets harder towards the end.
+An example is the Curriculum Dropout of Morerio et al.~\citeyearpar{Morerio-ICCV-2017}, where a monotonic function is devised to decrease the probability of the dropout during training.
+The authors claim that, at the beginning of the training, dropout will be weak and should progressively increase to significantly improve performance levels.
+Another example for this category is the approach proposed in \citep{Karras-ICLR-2018}, which progressively grows the capacity of Generative Adversarial Networks to obtain high-quality results.

-\textbf{Teacher-student CL} splits the training in two tasks, a model that learns the principal task (student) and an auxiliary model (teacher) that determines the optimal learning parameters for the student.
-Such an approach has been first proposed by Kim and Choi~\cite{kim2018screenernet} in a deep reinforcement learning fashion, and then, reformulated in later works such as~\cite{jiang2018mentornet,hacohen2019power,zhang2019automatic}.
+\textbf{Teacher-student CL} splits the training into two tasks, a model that learns the principal task (student) and an auxiliary model (teacher) that determines the optimal learning parameters for the student.
+In this specific architecture, the curriculum is implemented via a network that applies the policy on a student model that will eventually provide the final inference.
+Such an approach has been first proposed by Kim and Choi \citeyearpar{kim2018screenernet} in a deep reinforcement learning fashion, and then, reformulated in later works \citep{jiang2018mentornet,Hacohen2019OnTP,zhang2019automatic}.

-\textbf{Implicit CL} is when CL has been applied without organizing the data accordingly.
-As example, Sinha et al.~\cite{sinha2020curriculum} propose to gradually deblur convolutional activation maps during training.
+\textbf{Implicit CL} is when CL has been applied without specifically building a curriculum, like when organizing the data accordingly.
+Instead, the easy-to-hard schedule can be regarded as a side effect of a specific training methodology.
+For example, Sinha et al.~\citeyearpar{sinha2020curriculum} propose to gradually deblur convolutional activation maps during training.
 This procedure can be seen as a sort of curriculum mechanism where, at first, the network exhibits a reduced learning capacity and gets more complex with the prosecution of the training.
-Another example is proposed by Almeida et al.~\cite{almeida2020low}, where the goal is to reduce the amount of labeled samples to reach a certain classification performance.
-To do so, an unsupervised training is performed on the raw data to determine a ranking based on the informativeness of each example.
+Another example is proposed by Almeida et al.~\citeyearpar{almeida2020low}, where the goal is to reduce the number of labeled samples to reach a certain classification performance.
+To this end, unsupervised training is performed on the raw data to determine a ranking based on the informativeness of each example.